southsideweekly/onboarding/README.md

 ## Joining the SSW Data Team
 Hello!
-We'd love to work with you. **[First and foremost, please fill out the new contributor form.](https://southsideweekly.com/contribute/)**
+We'd love to work with you. **[If you haven't done so already, please fill out the new contributor form.](https://southsideweekly.com/contribute/)**

 Data Editor: Jasmine Mithani, `jasmine.mithani@southsideweekly.com`